 The following findings of fact, analysis, and conclusions of law are based on the documentary and testimonial evidence presented by the parties during the course of Employee's appeal process with OEA.
 D.C.
 Official Code § 1-606.03 (2001) gives this Office the authority to review, inter alia, appeals from separations pursuant to a RIF.
 On August 10, 2021, Administrative Order No. DFS-2021-01 authorizing a RIF pursuant to D.C.
 Code § 1-624.02; Chapter 24, Reduction-In-Force of Title 6 of the District of Columbia Municipal Regulations ("DCMR"); and Mayor's Order 2008-91, dated June 26, 2008, was issued.
 The RIF Authorization Memo stated that the RIF was conducted for "a lack of work due to the loss of accreditation as required pursuant to D.C.
-Official Code § 5-1501.06(d)(1)."2 Following an investigation into an alleged misconduct in the Firearm Examination Unit ("FEU"), Agency's Forensic accreditation was suspended effective April 12, 2021.
+Official Code § 5-1501.06(d)(1)."3 Following an investigation into an alleged misconduct in the Firearm Examination Unit ("FEU"), Agency's Forensic accreditation was suspended effective April 12, 2021.
 The entire Firearms Examination Unit was abolished because of the loss of accreditation.
 Employee was a Forensic Science Technician in the Firearms Examination Unit.
-He is a member of the National Association of Government Employees ("NAGE") which has a
+He is a member of the National Association of Government Employees ("NAGE") which has a Collective Bargaining Agreement with Agency.
+Agency issued a written RIF Notice on September 15, 2021, to Employee, with an effective RIF date of October 22, 2021.

-2 See.
+3 See.
 Employee's Prehearing Statement (February 16, 2022).